beaglebreath/z2-LOMP/README.md

 # z2-LOMP
 this is my attempt to get a LOMP stack (lighttpd, openwrt, mysql, php5) working on a zipit z2.

-the purpose of this project is to give me a set of software which will be integrated with additinal smal programs which interact with sensors and circuits attached to the zipit's docking connector.
+the purpose of this project is to give me a set of software which will be integrated with additional small programs which interact with sensors and circuits attached to the zipit's docking connector.

 *lighttpd
     at this time i have lighttpd web-server installed and running on the zipit.